 The Academy assumes that architecture students have acquired the necessary technical skills during the Bachelor phase.
 The focus of the teaching is, therefore, on architectural thinking and design.

 The three Master’s study programmes last four years in principle and each has an identical structure.
-During the six teaching semesters, which precede graduation, projects, exercises and lectures are offered in parallel.
+During the six teaching semesters, which precede graduation, projects, research and lectures are offered in parallel.
 They are supplemented by morphology classes in the first three semesters, a graduation clinic in the third year and interim Winter Schools.
 During these educational elements, there is not only a focus on the development of knowledge and skills, but students actively work on their own portfolio.

 Design projects as backbone